wlerin/feralfilehosting/Feral Wiki/General/I want to edit or create a FAQ or guide/readme.md

 ### Custom Software

 Custom software installations that have a typical structures, such as `~/something/bin` should be installed to `~/programs`.
-The use this command to add it to the [code single]PATH[/code] if needed.
+The use this command to add it to the `PATH` if needed.
 This will fall in line with other software installation FAQs.

 ~~~
-[[ ! "$(grep '~/programs/bin' ~/.bashrc)" ]] && echo 'PATH=~/programs/bin:$PATH' >> ~/.bashrc ; source ~/.bashrc
+[[ ! "$(grep '~/programs/bin' ~/.bashrc)" ]] && echo 'export PATH=~/programs/bin:$PATH' >> ~/.bashrc ; source ~/.bashrc
 ~~~

 Exceptions to the rule?

-1: Programs like AeroFS and Spideroak that do not have a directory structure that would work for the [code single]~/programs[/code] location or other self contained applications.
+1: Programs like AeroFS and Spideroak that do not have a directory structure that would work for the `~/programs` location or other self contained applications.

 2: Programs that might conflict with slot operations such as Python.
 Then use a custom location for this software.
 Try not to use a very complex or needlessly deep directory structure.